Diplomacy: Peace at Last

 Ironclad followed up with the incredible Entrenchment expansion, which drastically altered the game’s mechanics for the better.
 Now they have released another, slightly smaller expansion called Diplomacy.
 It’s aim is obvious, as diplomacy has never been strong in Sins of a Solar Empire.
 But adding new mechanics is always a risk.

-Gameplay - Diplomatic Elements
+Gameplay - Diplomatic Elements (4 out of 5)

 The Diplomacy expansion isn’t far off Entrenchment in scope.
 Like Entrenchment, Diplomacy adds new unit types and also a new research tree for players to use.
 More importantly, the mechanics of diplomatic relations are fleshed out.
 Sins has always had the concept of missions, which the AI would give out to players asking that they accomplish certain tasks in exchange for better standing with the AI player.
 Now however, there are greater rewards in terms of resources and brownie points and players are allowed to give out missions to other players.
 There is also a new (optional) diplomatic victory condition which allows players to win by earning diplomatic points, which are gained through completing missions and through the use of the new diplomatic units.